 What makes One Pillar Pagoda in Hanoi to be recognized as Asia’s most unique piece of architecture by the Asia Book of Records?
 What specialty about this historical monument to be one of Vietnam’s two most iconic pagodas?

-One Pillar Pagoda (Chua Mot Cot) is the truly futuristic architecture, exceeding the world architectural design for nearly a thousand years with the groundbreaking concept of “against gravity”.
+One Pillar Pagoda (Mot Cot Pagoda or Chua Mot Cot) is the truly futuristic architecture, exceeding the world architectural design for nearly a thousand years with the groundbreaking concept of “against gravity”.

 It’s also one of the long-standing cultural historical relics, a characterized and typical symbol of Hanoi City thousand year civilization.